 When buying a Roman marble for your collection, it’s useful to know how to date the sculpture and recognize whether it’s Republican or Imperial.
 So here are a few tips on the history and styles of Roman marbles.

-Republican Marbles are More Valuable
+Republican Marbles Are More Valuable

 In early Republican Rome, bronze was the most popular material for sculptures, followed closely by terracotta.
 Marble was scarce in the Apennine peninsula, and the finest source of it close to Rome was in the city of Carrara.
-However, the Romans didn’t exploit it until the 2nd/1st century BC.
+However, the Romans didn’t exploit it until the 2nd/1st century BCE.
 They relied on importing marble from Greece and North Africa, which was very expensive because those two regions were at the time still independent states, not Roman provinces.

 Thus, Republican marble sculptures are rare, compared to the abundance we find in the Imperial era.
 Consequently, they are more valuable and achieve higher prices at auction.

 Republican portraiture stylistically leans toward verism or realism.
-Romans liked to present their officials, important individuals and politicians as naturally as possible.
+Romans liked to present their officials, important individuals, and politicians as naturally as possible.
 That’s why the sculptures and portraits of subjects from that era show many imperfections, such as wrinkles and warts.

 Romans associated age with wisdom, so if you had a lot of wrinkles and furrows, you were considered more powerful and prominent.
 They even went so far as to add skin imperfections and defects to portraits, to make the subjects seem older.